MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

     :::image type="content" source="images/network-conditions-user-agent-client-hints.msft.png" alt-text="Setting user agent client hints." lightbox="images/network-conditions-user-agent-client-hints.msft.png":::

-1. Accept the default value of **Custom...** or choose a pre-defined browser and device from the drop-down list.
+1. Accept the default value of **Custom...**, or select a predefined browser and device from the drop-down list.

 1. For either choice, set User agent client hints as follows.
     * **Brand** and **Version** such as *Edge* and *92*.
 Click **+ Add Brand** to add multiple brand and version pairs.